brisbanemakerspace/bms-wiki/tools/digifab/elegoomars2pro.md

 7. Check to make sure there is no uncured resin, then remove the UV cover on the curing station, remove your job, then replace the UV cover.

 # Approved Materials
 3D printer resins are highly toxic and require specialised chemicals and procedures to safely use them.
-As a result, we do not allow members to bring in their own 3D printer resins to use.
+As a result, we do not allow members to bring in their own 3D printer resins to use except with special prior approval.

-We stock Nova3D "standard" resin in various colours (black, grey, and transparent blue).
+We stock Nova3D "standard" and eSun ABS-like resin in various colours (usually black, grey, and transparent blue).
 If you'd like to use a different resin, please let us know and we can order it in to keep on hand.